Baba Beaton: Biography

 Baba was one of the first models of her brother Cecil.
 A famous 1920 photo by Cecil Beaton depicts Baba Beaton, Wanda Baillie-Hamilton and Lady Bridget Poulett.
 According to her brother, Cecil Beaton, in The Book of Beauty (1930): "Baba is too wise to be young, and has the repose of archaic sculpture.
-She is like a Giotto painting with her classical features and limp spun hair like a mediaeval page’s, and though she is diminutively proportioned, with small pointed breasts, her little figure is so elongated that, on her, materials fall in vertical folds like the flutings on a Grecian column.
+She is like a Giotto painting with her classical features and limp spun hair like a mediaeval page’s, and though she is diminutively proportioned, with small, pointed breasts, her little figure is so elongated that, on her, materials fall in vertical folds like the flutings on a Grecian column.
 I did not know that anyone could look so liltingly lyrical in a bathing costume as she.
 I stare a lot, watching the varying lights of day and night upon them.
 I see new unsuspected qualities in Baba as she sits against the lamp or by the light of the fire."

 In May 1930, Baba Beaton was presented at court as a debutante, dressed in an Empire cut mousseline de soie gown adorned with bands of opalescent paillettes.
 The other debutantes with her were: Eunice Bennett, Elizabeth Brinton Kent, and Frances Stotesbury Hutchinson.
 Always in May, she was at the famous Mozart Party held by David Tennant and his wife.
 Other guest included Lya de Putti, Gwen Ffrangcon-Davies, Olivia Wyndham, and Harry Melville.

 In June 1932, Baba Beaton, together with Lady Bridget Poulett, Lady Patricia Moore, Jeanne Stourton, Molly Vaughan, Katherine Horlick, Margaret Livingstone-Learmonth, and Priscilla Weigall, considered among the most beautiful debutantes of 1932, were supposed to be the bridesmaids to the wedding of Miss Margaret Whigham to Charles Greville, 7th Earl of Warwick, but the engagement was broken in April.
 In the end, she was a bridesmaid when Whigham married Charles Francis Sweeny, an American golfer.

-On 20 March 1933, she was a model for the 24th Birthday Celebrations and opening of the new building of Selfridge's; it was advertized as a Fashion Premiere presented by Society Beauties.
+On 20 March 1933, she was a model for the 24th Birthday Celebrations and opening of the new building of Selfridge's; it was advertised as a Fashion Premiere presented by Society Beauties.